idzaanafin/consafed-school-project/object_detect/README.md

-1. training yolo with google collab
+1. training yolo with another source code, to detect safety equipment
+2. put .weights, .cfg, and classes in source code
+3. testing